-The City has planned for expansion of the WQCF.
-The NPDES Permit Order R5-2015-0026 NPDES NO. CA0081558 allows an increase discharge flow of 7.63 mgd (an increase in discharge from 9.87 mgd to 17.5 mgd) conditional upon compliance with permit limitations and completion of the Facility expansion project.
+The City has planned for the expansion of the WQCF.
+The NPDES Permit Order R5-2021-0003 NPDES NO. CA0081558 allows an increase discharge flow to 17.5 mgd conditional upon compliance with permit limitations and completion of the Facility Phase IV expansion and other projects.
 The City of Manteca developed and submitted an antidegradation analysis for proposed WQCF discharge modifications that provides a complete antidegradation analysis following the guidance provided by State Water Board APU 90-004.
 Pursuant to the guidelines, the Antidegradation Analysis evaluated whether changes in water quality resulting from the capacity increase (17.5 mgd year-round tertiary treated discharge) are consistent with the maximum benefit to the people of the state, will not unreasonably affect beneficial uses, will not cause water quality to be less than water quality objectives, and that the discharge provides protection for existing in-stream uses and water quality necessary to protect those uses.

-During the Phase IV expansion, the City is proposing to increase the permitted wastewater discharge capacity of the WQCF from 9.87 mgd (ADWF) to 17.5 mgd (ADWF) and construct new trunk sewers to accommodate growth contained in the City's General Plan (City of Manteca, 2003).
+During the planned Phase IV expansion, the City is proposing to increase the permitted wastewater discharge capacity of the WQCF to 17.5 mgd (ADWF) and construct new trunk sewers to accommodate growth contained in the City's General Plan (City of Manteca, 2003).
 Subsequent phases are planned to increase the permitted discharge capacity to 27 mgd.
 The project includes treatment plant improvements for both river and land-based wastewater effluent disposal based on current and future probable water quality discharge requirements and projected flows.
 The City proposes to accommodate the increase in capacity by using the City's long-term effluent disposal strategy that includes land application, urban landscape irrigation, and river discharge.
-The proposed project would also include the incremental construction of three new trunk sewers and improvements to the existing collection system.
-Subsequent expansion of the

-Wastewater treatment and conveyance facilities would be evaluated at the project-level in association with subsequent development projects.
+The proposed project would also include the incremental construction of new trunk sewers and improvements to the existing collection system.
+Subsequent expansion of the wastewater treatment and conveyance facilities would be evaluated at the project-level in association with subsequent development projects.
 However, the facilities would be primarily provided on sites with land use designations that allow such uses and the environmental impacts of constructing and operating the facilities would likely be similar to those associated with new development, redevelopment, and infrastructure projects under the General Plan.
 As future development and infrastructure projects are considered by the City, each project will be evaluated for conformance with the General Plan, Municipal Code, and other applicable regulations.
 Subsequent development and infrastructure projects would also be analyzed for potential environmental impacts, consistent with the requirements of CEQA.
 As such, this impact would be less than significant, and no additional mitigation is required.